Logius-standaarden/API-Design-Rules/sections/designRules.md

    <dl>
       <dt>Statement</dt>
       <dd>
-         Use CORS to restrict access from other domains for applicable resources
+         CORS MUST be used to restrict access from other domains for applicable resources
       </dd>
       <dt>Rationale</dt>
       <dd>